 The CO must ensure that localized keys used for SNMPv3 authentication and privacy match the key type requirements specified in Table 13.
-Key sizes less than what is specified shall not be used.
+Key sizes less than what is specified shall not be used while in the Approved mode of operation.
 The CO password and "enabled" mode password must be at least 8 characters in length.
 The "Setup" password must be at least 4 characters in length.

-When creating or importing key pairs, such as during the restoration of an archived SG600 configuration, the CO must ensure that the "Do not show key pair" option is selected in the Management Console as shown in Figure 10, or the "no-show" argument is passed over the CLI as shown in Figure 11.
+When creating or importing key pairs, such as during the restoration of an archived SG9000configuration, the CO must ensure that the "Do not show key pair" option is selected in the Management Console as shown in Figure 16, or the "no-show" argument is passed over the CLI as shown in Figure 17.
 Please see Section E: Preparing Archives for Restoration on New Devices in the Blue Coat Systems SGOS Administration Guide, Version 6.5 for further reference.